Fashion is something people either love or hate.

 Doc Martens come in all different colors and sizes now, but the first pair was created using old tires.

-Anna Wintour’s first cover of Vogue was so different to the previous editions that the editors thought she had made a mistake.
+Anna Wintour’s first cover of Vogue was so different from the previous editions that the editors thought she had made a mistake.

 Genoan sailors were known colloquially as “Genes” and wore cotton pants, which is where we get the word “jeans” from.